 The Produce Box: This North Carolina company works with local farmers to deliver groceries to most areas in the state.
 Fruits and veggies, of course, but they also have artisans who provide meats, cheeses, and breads.

-Blue Apron: Blue Apron delivers to your doorstep all the ingredients you need for any number of their great, easy-to-follow recipes.
-Get the same results as a professional chef in a fraction of the time, hassle, and waste.
+Green Chef: Green Chef delivers to your doorstep organic, sustainably sourced ingredients you need for any number of their great, easy-to-follow recipes.
+Vegan?
+No problem.
+Paleo?
+They've got you set.
+Get the same results as a professional chef in a fraction of the price, time, or hassle.

 Whew.
 Okay.
 Enough food.
 We'd mention Uber Eats, but at this point, we're stuffed.